Quillianne/drivers-ddboat-ros2/README.md

 cd drivers-ddboat-ros2
 sudo usermod -aG docker $USER
 newgrp docker  # apply group change without logout (optional)

+# Enable the I2C interface so the IMU and temperature sensors work:
+sudo raspi-config  # Interface Options -> I2C -> Enable and reboot
 ```

 you can then either build the DDBOAT Docker image or pull it.